The Wedding Planner: Plot

-While visiting another potential venue, Fran reveals she is going on a week-long business trip and leaves Mary and Steve to continue preparations.
-They apologize for their angry words and soon become friends.
-They run into Wendy and Keith, whom Mary reveals was once her fiancé until she caught him cheating with Wendy on the night of their rehearsal dinner.
+While visiting another venue, Fran reveals that she is going on a week-long business trip and leaves Mary and Steve to continue preparations.
+They apologize for their angry words and become friends.
+They run into Wendy and Keith, whom Mary reveals was her fiancé until she caught him cheating with Wendy on the night of their rehearsal dinner.

 Intoxicated and struggling to get into her apartment, Mary breaks down, lamenting that Keith is married and expecting a baby while she is alone and miserable.
-Steve gets Mary inside and comforts her as she sobers up, insisting that Keith was a fool to pick Wendy over her.
+Steve gets Mary inside and comforts her as she sobers.
 Steve leaves but quickly returns and confesses his feelings for Mary.
 She replies that she respects Fran too much to let anything happen between them and sends Steve away.

 Fran confesses to Mary that she is unsure if she is still in love with Steve.
 Ignoring her own heart, Mary convinces Fran to continue with the wedding.
 At a birthday party, Massimo offers Mary a heartfelt proposal, and she reluctantly accepts; the two couples prepare for their respective weddings.
 Leaving Penny to coordinate the Donolly wedding, Mary goes to marry Massimo at the town hall.
 Steve asks Fran if they are doing the right thing, and she admits that she does not want to get married.
 They part amicably, Fran leaving to enjoy their honeymoon alone.
 Penny reveals Mary's marriage plans to Steve, and he rushes to stop her.

 At the town hall, Massimo and Mary prepare to marry, but her father stops the ceremony, realizing the wedding is not what Mary wants.
-Mary, having given up on true love, insists that life is not a fairy tale and that marrying Massimo is the right thing to do but realizes he is not the one for her and leaves.
+Mary, having given up on true love, insists that life is not a fairy tale and that marrying Massimo is the right thing to do, but realizes he is not the one for her and leaves.

-Steve arrives to find Salvatore and Massimo, who reveals that he could not proceed with the wedding knowing Mary was actually in love with Steve.
+Steve arrives to find Salvatore and Massimo, who reveals that he could not proceed with the wedding knowing Mary was in love with Steve.
 Steve reveals his feelings to Salvatore, who encourages him to go after her.
 Steve and Massimo ride off on Massimo's scooter to the park, where another outdoor movie is starting.
-Steve finds Mary, asks her to dance, and they kiss.
+Steve finds Mary and asks her to dance, and they kiss.

 Production

 Casting

 The original actors set to play Mary and Steve were Jennifer Love Hewitt and Brendan Fraser, respectively.
 They were replaced with Sarah Michelle Gellar and Freddie Prinze Jr. Both couples eventually dropped out due to scheduling conflicts with Buffy the Vampire Slayer for Gellar, leaving Lopez and McConaughey to be the eventual stars.
+Fraser would eventually star in Bedazzled rather than The Wedding Planner.